 How can I get to Kythnos from Milos?

 The best way to make the trip from Milos to Kythnos is by ferry.
-There are up to 3 or 4 ferry connections per week sailing to the Greek island of Kythnos from Milos.
+There are 2 ferry connections per week sailing to the Greek island of Kythnos from Milos.

 Is there an airport on Kythnos?